Get started

-If you are considering taking payment from your customers by Direct Debit then there are a number of rules you need to abide by.
+If your company is considering taking Direct Debit payments there are a number of direct debit collection rules you need to abide by.

 This highly secure method of payment is quick, cheap, efficient and thanks to the regulations around DDs, very secure.

-If you’d like to talk to someone about the rules and your options for accepting Direct Debit payments then call us now and we’ll be happy to help.
+If you’d like to talk to someone about the rules and your options for accepting Direct Debit payments, call us now and we’ll be happy to help.

-What is the point of Direct Debit Scheme rules?
+What is the purpose of Direct Debit Scheme rules?

-The point of the Direct Debit scheme rules can be summed up in one word - security.
+The purpose of the Direct Debit scheme rules can be summed up in one word - security.

 The Bacs network is highly secure and users can’t be allowed to connect at will.